UMC-Utrecht-RWE/metadatachecker/README.md

 1. Using devtools

-Download or clone the repo to the "directory of the package" and:
+Download or clone the repo and:
 ``` r
 # If you don't have devtools, install it
 install.packages("devtools")